PaddlePaddle/book/06.label_semantic_roles/README.en.md

         learning_rate=mix_hidden_lr))
 ```

-- CRF decoding layer is used for evaluation and inference.
-It shares parameter with CRF layer.
-The sharing of parameters among multiple layers is specified by the same parameter name in these layers.
+- The CRF decoding layer is used for evaluation and inference.
+It shares weights with CRF layer.
+The sharing of parameters among multiple layers is specified by using the same parameter name in these layers.

 ```python
 crf_dec = paddle.layer.crf_decoding(